conductor-sdk/conductor-python/README.md

 Worker configuration is handled via `Configuration` object passed when initializing `TaskHandler`

 ### Server Configurations
-* base_url : Conductor server address.  e.g. `http://localhost:8000` if running locally
+* server_api_url : Conductor server address.  e.g. `http://localhost:8000` if running locally
 * debug: `true` for verbose logging `false` to display only the errors
 * authentication_settings: see below
 * metrics_settings: see below